-Completion of the CHA was a collaborative effort that integrated the Community Health Needs Assessment (CHNA) process of the five hospitals in Kane County, the local mental health alliance and other community organizations.
+Completion of the CHA was a collaborative effort that integrated the Community Health Needs Assessment (CHNA) process of the five hospitals in Kane County and the local mental health board.
 As a part of the Kane Health Counts Collaborative, the Kane County Health Department partnered with Metopio to conduct this 2024 CHA.